VOhmAster/ESP32-LabPowerSupply/README.md

 > **Note:**
 > - This pinout is for the specific configuration used in this project.
 > - Modify the pins in the `User_Setup.h` file to fit your hardware setup.

+### Optional Bleeder Resistor for Smoother Voltage Adjustment

+For more stable voltage adjustments, especially when fine-tuning the output voltage, it may be useful to add a bleeder resistor to the power supply circuit.
+This is optional and depends on your specific needs.

+**Recommended Value:**
+- **1 kΩ / 0.6 W** metal film resistor